ThoughtChewer/bible_studies/content/Bible Study 0 - README for the facilitator.md

 				- That being said, part of what Genesis 1-11 does is repeat patterns and stories.
 So part of this process is baked in for you already.
 You just have to help them connect the dots.
 		- I have suggestions here, but you are probably going to have different things to talk through based on where the learner is at.
 We all have different starting places  on this journey and gaps in our understanding.
 ## Structure of the series
-- The core studies tries to keep material covered to a minimum while giving the learner the full context for Jesus.
+- The core studies tries to keep material covered to a minimum while giving the learner enough tools and context to understand Jesus.
 - Frequently, there are other topics that are helpful to engage in with a learner for their specific situation or interest level that are outside the scope of the core series.
 Supplementary studies are there to support this effort.
 ### Core
 - Genesis 1-11